 During a sclerotherapy procedure, a sclerosant solution will be injected into the affected veins.
 The solution will then cause a reaction that will irritate the lining of the vein, causing it to swell and close.
 The vein will then turn into scar tissue and eventually fade.
 There are many advantages to sclerotherapy, such as the ability to treat all sizes of veins.
 Additionally, it is far less invasive than past procedures such as vein stripping.
 The sclerotherapy procedure is relatively short, lasting between 15 to 30 minutes and is usually pain free.

 Below is a list of informative FAQs outlining all you need to know, including Sclerotherapy cost, that can help you understand the sclerotherapy procedure.
-If you want to know more about sclerotherapy and how it can help your particular situation, please call us at Laser Lipo and Vein Center to schedule a no-obligation, complimentary consultation with Dr. Wright.
-Read more for more information about vein treatment in St Louis
+If you want to know more about sclerotherapy and how it can help your particular situation, please call us at Laser Lipo and Vein Center to schedule a no-obligation, complimentary consultation with Dr. Wright or staff.
+Read more for more information about vein treatment in St Louis.

 Yes.
 Sclerotherapy, which is an injection of a medication to close veins, can help or relieve symptoms such as tenderness, aching, and burning caused by varicose veins.
 However, it is best to have an evaluation by a doctor with an ultrasound to know the full extent of your vein problems before starting sclerotherapy for symptomatic veins.
 The evaluation is important!
 If you have symptoms associated with your varicose or spider veins.
 You may have reflux in your saphenous vein which should be treated before you have sclerotherapy.